The Wanderings of Odysseus in 3D Scenes: Method

 \subsubsection{Model Architecture}

-The architectures of GAMMA are illustrated in Fig.~\ref{fig:network}.
+The network architectures of GAMMA are illustrated in Fig.~\ref{fig:network}.
 The generative motion primitive model consists of a marker predictor and a body regressor.

 \myparagraph{The marker predictor.} In our work, we exploit the `SSM2 67' marker placement in MOJO~\cite{zhang2021we} due to its better empirical performance.
 The marker predictor is cast by a CVAE, which has a condition branch, an encoder, and a decoder.
 The encoder is only used during training.
 During inference, we can randomly draw ${\bm z}$ from $\mathcal{N}(0, {\bm I})$ to obtain different ${\bm Y}$ based on the same motion seed ${\bm X}$.
 Compared to~\cite{yuan2020dlow, zhang2021we}, our model has no additional sampling module and latent DCT, and hence is easier to train.
 Depending on whether the motion seed ${\bm X}$ contains body dynamics, we design a 1-frame predictor and a 2-frame predictor, denoting the number of frames in the motion seed ${\bm X}$.
-Their properties are investigated in Sec.~\ref{sec:experiment}.
+Their properties are investigated in the appendix.

-\myparagraph{The body regressor.} This network takes the predicted markers, an initial body parameter $\Theta_0$, and a provided body shape as input.
+\myparagraph{The body regressor.} This network learns to recover the global translations and the joint rotations simultaneously from the markers within a motion primitive.
+It takes the predicted markers, an initial body parameter $\Theta_0$, and a provided body shape as input.
 Similar to HMR~\cite{kanazawa2018end}, the residual blocks are employed in a recursive manner.
-We set $\Theta_0$, including the global translation, orientation, body pose, and the hand pose, to zero in our implementation.
-To improve back-propagation, the global body orientation is converted into the 6D continuous representation~\cite{zhou2019continuity} in the input and inside of the network, and changed back to axis-angle at the output.
-Since the body shape is dependent on the gender, we also propose two versions of body regressors for male and female, respectively, which are separately trained in our work.
+We set $\Theta_0$, including the global translation, orientation, body pose, and hand pose, to zero in our implementation.
+To improve back-propagation, the global body orientation and joint rotations are converted into the 6D continuous representation~\cite{zhou2019continuity} in the input and inside of the network, and changed back to axis-angle at the output.
+Since the body shape is dependent on gender, we also propose two versions of body regressors for males and females, respectively, which are separately trained.